September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 • What have people thanked you for?
 What did they notice about you?

-These breadcrumbs help you see patterns a single moment can’t reveal.
+These breadcrumbs reveal patterns a single moment can’t.

-Others often see strengths you miss.
-Ask for specific memories or examples rather than vague praise.
+Others often spot strengths you miss.
+Ask for specific memories rather than vague praise.

 Questions that work: